mikefirestrike/rpg-maker-mv-Circuit-Puzzle-plugin/README.md

 ## 🎉 Credits

-Created by MikeFirestrike
+Created by Mike Firestrike with AI assitance
-Circuit Puzzle System with Visual Customization Version 2.0 - Complete Edition

 ---